lakshminarayanan2k21/VSD_RTL_design_synthesis_workshop/README.md

 **BlockingAndNonBlockingStatementsInVerilog**

  Inside Always block
-   - = --> Blocking
+   - *=*  Blocking
      - Executes the statement in the order it is written
-     - So the first statement is evaluated before the second statement.
+     - So the first statement is evaluated before the second statement
+   - *<=*  Non Blocking
+     - Executes all the RHS when always block is entered and assigns to LHS
+     - Parallel Evaluation

 **L4 CaveatsWithBlockingStatements**